justinlhudson/embassy-stm32-starter/README.md

 ├── memory/          # MCU memory layouts (e.g., stm32f446re.x)
 board.rs             # Board-specific pin config (copied by setup.sh)
 ```

+## 🖥️ VS Code Support

+This project includes a pre-configured `.vscode` directory for Visual Studio Code, providing recommended settings and launch configurations for embedded development.

+### Debugging
+The included VS Code setup provides launch configurations for debugging embedded targets using `probe-rs` and RTT logging.
+Simply open the project in VS Code, connect your board, and use the Run & Debug panel to start a debug session.

 ## 📁 Project Structure